-If we're talking about the best Android phones of 2021, we're talking about some of the biggest names in tech: the best Google phones, best Samsung phones, Huawei, Nokia, LG, Sony, and newer brands breaking into this elite club.
-Variety is the spice of the Android world, with so many great options for phone sizes, features and looks from all kinds of innovative companies.
+When talking about the best Android phones of 2021, we're discussing some of the biggest names in tech: the best Google phones, best Samsung phones, Huawei, Nokia, LG, Sony, and newer brands breaking into this elite club.
+Variety is the spice of the Android world with so many great options for phone sizes, features and looks from all kinds of innovative companies.

 Now, that also means working out the best Android phone for you means choosing from a long, long menu of options – and that's why we're here to help.
 Whatever features are most important to you, we can help you find the perfect Android phone to match.
 Camera lovers, movie fans, the budget-conscious, or those who just need to have the best of the best – we've got you covered.

 The best Android phone for you isn’t necessarily the most expensive or advanced phone, although of course, you’ll find lots of flagship phones such as the best Samsung phones in our list.
 We’ve taken great care to include phones for every kind of Android user, and for every budget.

 The Android market is incredibly competitive right now, and that’s brilliant for buyers: Android powers many of the best cheap phones you can buy, many of the best compact phones and almost all of the best gaming phones too.